derrick756/RamanNet/README.md

 **3.Predict spectral mixtures concentrations**

 Run the file 'Concentration_Raman_test_simulated.py' to predict the concentrations of individual chemicals in the simulated mixtures.
-An example of the prediction result using the corresponding spectral dataset has been uploaded to the folder named 'output'.

 Run the file 'Concentration_Raman_test.py' to predict the concentrations of the pure biochemicals in the experimental mixture.
-An example of the prediction result has been uploaded to the folder named 'output'.

 # Contact
 Derrick Boateng: derrickboat10@163.com